PrestaShop/statssales/Readme.md

 ## About

-Adds graphics presenting the evolution of sales and orders to the Stats dashboard.
+Enrich your stats, add graphics presenting the evolution of your sales and orders.

 ## Reporting issues